roriholm/roriholm.github.io/_posts/2019-1-1-code-example.md

 I thought it would be fun to make a "video roulette" every time you load my site.

-When you embed a YouTube video you put in code that looks like this:
+To embed a YouTube video you need code that looks like this:

 ~~~~
   <iframe width="200" src="https://www.youtube.com/embed/aq76zcJfUGc" showinfo="0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>